Fatbergs! How Bad Are They and What Can We Do About Them?October 7, 2013

 In areas with established biodiesel markets, grease collection companies can get paid for more than performing disposal services.
 These companies can sell grease to biodiesel plants.
 Most biodiesel plants currently accept yellow grease, or used liquid frying oils.
 In the Northwest, the market for grease is growing.
 A few Washington companies, such as Standard Biodiesel in Arlington, WA, currently pay restaurants for their yellow grease.
 A Salem, Oregon plant, Sequential Pacific Biodiesel, which specializes in biodiesel production from cooking oils, recently expanded to produce 5 million gallons of fuel per year.

 The next frontier of biodiesel technology involves transforming brown grease, the gunkiest grease found in grease traps, into usable fuel.
-Most brown grease is incinerated in landfills.
+Most brown grease is deposited in landfills.
 But better options are cropping up.
 A few wastewater treatment plants in Northwest cities inject brown grease into anaerobic bio-digestors to produce biogas, or methane.
 The City of Gresham, OR, uses digestors fed with brown grease to produce enough electricity to cover half the plant’s energy needs.
 This re-use of waste significantly reduces the city’s energy costs considering the hefty energy load required to run a wastewater treatment plant.
 Gresham’s plant, for example, requires about the same energy it takes to power 600 homes per year.
 (Gresham is aiming for the complete energy independence of its plant by 2014, an achievement that would save half a million dollars in energy costs per year.)
 Clean Water Services is working to install systems like Gresham’s at other wastewater treatment plants throughout the state.

 Another re-use option involves transforming brown grease to biodiesel.
 Unlike its light-bodied cousin yellow grease (primarily vegetable oil), brown grease requires more pre-treatment before yielding usable biodiesel.
 A few companies, however, have demonstrated the feasibility of re-using brown grease as fuel.
 Pacific Biodiesel Technologies, for example, runs a successful brown grease to biodiesel program in Hawaii.
 It processes brown grease into a few different valuable commodities, among them compostable solids and boiler fuel, which is used as a replacement for bunker oil (often fairly filthy stuff) used in power plants, canneries, and mills.